-The Environmental Leadership Accelerator is a three month virtual training course for emerging sustainability leaders.
-Each cohort will comprise of 6-15 young professionals from around the world who will be mentored by professionals who have been selected to meet their specific learning goals.
+The Environmental Leadership Accelerator is a 3-5 month virtual and in-person training course for emerging sustainability leaders.
+Each cohort will comprise of 6-15 students and young professionals from around the world who will be mentored by professionals who have been selected to meet their specific learning goals.

-Participants learn from peers who are tackling the similar issues in their communities and share best practices.
+Participants learn from peers who are tackling similar issues in their communities and share best practices.

 Our curriculum includes: